TreeCityWes/VMPXMintTool/README.md

 VMPX Mint Bot on Ethereum
 # VMPX Mint Bot

-I am not a coder.
-Do not give your private keys to anyone.
-I do not know if this script will work and am posting it for community review and feedback.
+Xenians!
+I am not a coder but this was successful on the X1 Devnet.
+I am posting it for community review and feedback.
-The script successfully asks for your private key, public key, gwei, gas limit, and power value.
+The script asks for your private key, public key, gwei, and power value.
-It should then build a transaction and broadcase the transaction when the block number listed in the VMPX contract hits.
+It then builds a transaction and broadcasts when the block number listed in the script hits.
 It does not use a smart contract.

 The VMPX Mint Bot is a Python script that automates the process of minting VMPX tokens as soon as the contract reaches a specified block number.